OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 ++++++++++++++++++++++++++++++

 Several formats exist depending on the ad-hoc needs and ideas of the original data producer.
-It would be apropriate to converge on a common format able to address the different use cases.
+It would be appropriate to converge on a common format able to address the different use cases.

 - Not tiled.
 Tiling is a nice to have propery for cloud-friendly access to